fjossinet/RNArtistCore/README.md

                         RNArtist needs PNG files to preview the 2Ds.
 --with-svg              The kotlin scripts created for each structural file will export
-                        the 2D plots in SVG files --from <arg>            Start the computation of 2D plots from the file whose name without suffix is given as argument (if file named my_rna_67.vienna, then you need to type --from my_rna_67) --min-color <arg>       Define the first color for the gradient color.
-The gradient color is used to incorporate quantitative values into 2D plots (default: lightyellow) --max-color <arg>       Define the last color for the gradient color.
+                        the 2D plots in SVG files --from <arg>            Restart the computation of 2D plots from the file whose name without suffix is given as argument (if file named my_rna_67.vienna, then you need to type --from my_rna_67).
+                        If some files have already been processed after this start file, they will be recomputed.
+--min-color <arg>       Define the first color for the gradient color.
+The gradient color is used to
+                        incorporate quantitative values into 2D plots (default: lightyellow) --max-color <arg>       Define the last color for the gradient color.
 The gradient color is used to